 - Enter your personal information.

-- Select what you’d like to accomplish such as help provide financial security, provide death benefit protection, supplement a retirement income with cash value, pay for long-term care, plan for final expenses, and more.
-You can select a term life insurance policy and permanent life insurance (universal life insurance and whole life insurance).
+- Select what you’d like to accomplish, such as helping provide financial security, providing death benefit protection, supplementing a retirement income with cash value, paying for long-term care, planning for final expenses, etc. You can select a term life insurance policy and permanent life insurance (universal and whole life insurance).

-- Compare life insurance cost and select from the best insurance companies with the highest financial strength such as AIG, Gerber Life, Prudential, Colonial Penn, Transamerica, Banner Life, Ethos, and more.
+- Compare life insurance costs and select from the best insurance companies with the highest financial strength, such as AIG, Bestow, Gerber Life, Prudential, Colonial Penn, Transamerica, Banner Life, Ethos, etc.

 - Decide on your coverage length.
-Choose a set period that you want to be covered.
+Then, choose a set period that you want to be covered.

 - Once a life insurance policy is selected, the application process will begin via DocuSign.

-- After the application is completed and submitted, a medical exam will be ordered (if applicable) by the life insurance company, and a technician will coordinate with your schedule and location of choice.
+- After the application is completed and submitted, the life insurance company will order a medical exam (if applicable), and a technician will coordinate with your schedule and location of choice.

-- Once the underwriting approval come back from the exam (if applicable), a policy will be mailed to you, and you start funding the policy.
+- Once the underwriting approval comes back from the exam (if applicable), a policy will be mailed to you, and you will start funding the policy.

 - That’s it!
 Now you have a life insurance policy!

 Warning: Applying for life insurance without an exam can be risky.
-If you get declined coverage, it could be at least two years before you are able to get any life insurance policy.
+If you get declined coverage, it could be at least two years before you can get any life insurance policy.